Packing for Long Term Travel: Advice and Essential Items

 Hanging Toiletry Bag

 This is a must for any kind of travel.
-Whether you are staying in a hotel or in an apartment overseas, many places have little or no sink space in the bathroom.
+Whether you are staying in a hotel or in an apartment overseas, many places offer little or no sink space in the bathroom.
 Having a toiletry bag that you can hang from the door or towel rack is essential.

 reisenthel toiletbag signature black - practical toilet bag with hook, water repellent material

-I like this bag because it has a small hook on the upper flap that I can use to hang it in the open position and see all of the contents at once.
+I like this toiletry bag because it has a small hook on the upper flap that I can use to hang it in the open position and see all of the contents at once.
 It also has a good selection and variety of pockets.
-The little mirror inside comes in very handy when my husband and I are both getting ready and he is occupying the bathroom.
+The little mirror inside comes in handy when my husband and I are both getting ready and he is occupying the bathroom.

 The size of this toiletry bag is a good balance between having enough room to fit all of my stuff and not taking up too much space in my backpack.